 When it comes to getting recognized on the web, Google My Business is critical (as well as being recognized online as an authority in deck building).
 If you don’t have an account, then get one right now.
 If you do have it, then you know you have to make sure it’s updated.

 There are a lot of moving parts when it comes to GMB:

 - Are you updating your hours, especially on holidays?

 - Is your name, address, and phone number correct?

 - Did you update your COVID-19 policy and/or hours?

 It can be difficult to navigate Google My Business if you don’t do this stuff everyday, and keep in mind GMB is only one small part of local SEO and digital marketing.

 This is why Deck Builder Marketers exists.
 My family was in construction.
 I know firsthand what it is like trying to keep a steady flow of business coming in so you can take care of your family.
 I know what it is like to spend so many hours away from your own family so you can help other families realize their dreams for their homes.

-Let’s schedule a FREE marketing audit and strategy session.
+Let’s schedule a complimentary, Custom Marketing Plan.
 You’ll learn about the Marketing Jumpstart Program and how we can handle all of your marketing needs so you can land more business and spend more time with your family.
 Even if now is not the right time to work with us, you will walk away better informed and better equipped to handle your own marketing efforts.